Tensions between rival biker gangs could increase as Outlaws move into Hells Angels turf | CBC News

-Nova Scotia RCMP troubled as Outlaws biker gang moves into Hells Angels turf
+Nova Scotia police troubled as Outlaws biker gang moves into Hells Angels turf

 'Where they're in their backyard now there may be more opportunity for confrontation'

-Nova Scotia RCMP are worried about possible increased friction between rival motorcycle gangs with the opening of a new Outlaws Motorcycle Club prospective chapter in the Halifax region — an area the Hells Angels consider their territory.
+Nova Scotia law enforcement officials are worried about possible increased friction between rival motorcycle gangs with the opening of a new Outlaws Motorcycle Club prospective chapter in the Halifax region — an area the Hells Angels consider their territory.

 "The Hells Angels may see this expansion of the Outlaws as a competitive move and also disrespectful," said Det.
 Const.
-Jeff Temblett, an intelligence officer with the RCMP's criminal intelligence service.
+Jeff Tremblett, an intelligence officer with the criminal intelligence service of Nova Scotia, which represents all law enforcement in the province.

 "It could lead to violence," he said.
 "Where they're in their backyard now there may be more opportunity for confrontation."